dfplazag/epiab_matrix_CSP_MSP2_BraekenR/README.md

 # Citation
 If this workflow supports your work, please cite:

-Braeken R, Margerie L, Osterholz H et al. Antigenic and structural diversity of the intrinsically disordered malaria vaccine candidates CSP and MSP2. eBioMedicine (under review, 2025).
+Braeken R, Margerie L, Osterholz H et al. Antigenic and structural diversity of the intrinsically disordered malaria vaccine candidates CSP and MSP2.
+Under review, 2025.

 and link back to this repository.